volga-project/volga/README.md

 ```

 The development is done with Python 3.10.8 and Ray 2.22.0, in case of any import/installation related errors, please try rolling
-your dev env back to these version
+your dev env back to these versions.

 ## Development